 -plastic placemats (Fabric placemats will also work, but you will also need waterproof vinyl plastic to make a liner if you go the fabric placemat route)

--dirt and plants
+-dirt and plants (real our faux)

 Step 1: Begin by folding your placemat in half for the semi circle planters and glue from the fold up about 4-5″ using the hot glue.